Gaetz Wingman Joel Greenberg Set to Plead Guilty in Sex Crimes Case

-Joel Greenberg, a close associate of Florida Rep. Matt Gaetz, is set to plead guilty on Monday to federal charges as part of a plea agreement with the feds.
+Joel Greenberg, a close associate of Rep. Matt Gaetz (R-FL), is set to plead guilty on Monday to federal charges as part of a plea agreement with the feds.

 On Thursday, an Orlando federal court scheduled a “change of plea hearing” in Greenberg’s case for Monday—an indication that he has reached a deal after reportedly working with federal authorities since last year.